aws-amplify/docs/js/authentication.md

     return new Promise(res, rej => {
         const data = {
-            token, // the token from the provider expires_at, // the timestamp for the expiration identity_id, // optional, the identityId for the credentials }
+            token, // the token from the provider expires_at, // the timestamp when the token expires (in milliseconds) identity_id, // optional, the identityId for the credentials }
         res(data);